lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

-Memes are parasitic in nature.

-&nbsp;

-Memes spread in a medium (of hosts).

-The methods and approaches they take in that medium is the memetic **vector**.

-Adding more sensory inputs increases the impact and strength of the vector.

-&nbsp;

 If you want to see domains that follow Memetics closely, look at:

-marketing, politics, advertising, corporations, religions, fashions, language, songs, theories, jokes, common sense, traditions.
+marketing, politics, advertising, corporations, religions, fashions, language, songs, theories, jokes, common sense (norms), traditions.

 &nbsp;

 Memes are incredibly difficult to pinpoint, analyze or delimit.
 They are constantly morphing, and after few iterations they appear to be original, but they are coming from somewhere, through some information processing.

-Nothing is original.
 Most of what we have, we owe to other sources.

-You may be smart and unique but you’re not self-made.

-When you think about it, you’re the product of an education system, a healthcare system, luck, roads, the internet and so much more.
+There are no authors, only contributors and their incremental changes.

 &nbsp;

+Animals (non-human) also have memetic behaviors, altough more rudimentary.

+Animals usually have the hardware to at best imitate actions (see apes, birds), but not reproduce meaning.

+Homo sapiens are able to reproduce meaning, through the mechanisms of creativity and imagination.

 Memes in the animal world include: sounds, songs of birds, hunting and survival techniques.

-Animals usually have the hardware to at best imitate actions (see apes), but not reproduce meaning.

-Homo sapiens are able to reproduce meaning, through the mechanisms of creativity and imagination.

 &nbsp;

 Humans are great hosts for memes.
 We managed to develop language and culture, to be able to scale our idea processing abilities, and inadvertently we gave power to memes and ideas.

+Humans are the only animals that can collaborate and share memes in large numbers (like ants) and with high quality (like apes).

+The most powerful tool that generates our human culture is our use of common stories.

 &nbsp;